 For a full description of requirements that apply to collectives, please review the NYS Electronic Equipment Recycling and Reuse Act (PDF) (38 KB) (Environmental Conservation Law, Article 27, Title 26).

 Collective Electronic Waste Acceptance Programs are required to:

-- Submit a one-time registration form, fee form, and registration fee.
-No later than January 1, 2011, a collective must register with the Department and submit a one-time registration fee of $10,000 with the forms provided below.
-An entity that becomes a collective after January 1, 2011 must register with the Department prior to its participating manufacturers selling or offering for sale CEE in the state.
+- Submit a one-time registration form and registration fee.
+A collective must register with the Department and submit a one-time registration fee of $10,000 prior to its participating manufacturers selling or offering for sale CEE in the state.
 A registration is effective upon acceptance by the Department and must be updated within thirty days of any material change to the information originally provided.

 - Provide an electronic waste acceptance program.
-No later than April 1, 2011, a collective must provide an electronic waste acceptance program to consumers, which must, at a minimum:
+A collective must provide an electronic waste acceptance program to consumers, which must, at a minimum: